bsmg/beat-saber-community-wiki/beginners-guide.md

 >By choosing to use mods, you understand that:
 > - You may experience problems that don't exist in the vanilla game.
 99.9% of bugs, crashes, and lag are due to mods.
 > - Mods are subject to being broken by updates and that's normal - be patient and respectful when this happens, as modders are volunteers with real lives.
 > - Beat Games aren't purposefully trying to break mods.
-This is an Early Access game and updates can happen at any time.
+They wish to work on the codebase and sometimes this breaks mods, but they are not out to kill mods.
 >
 > Do not attack the devs for issues related to mods, and vice versa - modders and devs are two separate groups.
 Just don't be a jerk ok
 {.is-danger}